Skip to main content

 Postcodes for local housing allowance

-LHA rates reflect the cost of renting across different areas in Northern Ireland.
-The first part of the rental property’s postcode helps to determine LHA rates.
+LHA rates reflect the cost of renting in different areas of Northern Ireland.
+The first part of the rental property’s postcode helps determine LHA rates.

 There is a different LHA rate in each area for a: